 Good for: Mountain views, golden tamarack and family camping

-James Jaggard is general manager of Wanderlust Tours in Bend, which has been leading naturalist interpretive tours in Central Oregon since 1993, including Cascade lakes canoe and kayak tours, underground lava tube and cave tours, hikes, snow shoe tours and tours of breweries, wineries, cideries and distilleries of Bend.
+Chaney Swiney is a Bend-based naturalist, photographer and recreation guide with Wanderlust Tours, which leads interpretive tours of all types in Central Oregon: canoe and kayak tours, underground lava tube and cave tours, hikes, snow shoe tours and tours of breweries, wineries, cideries and distilleries.

 Best fall hikes: The Deschutes River Trail, just upstream from Bend, “runs through a series of rapids interspersed with sections of flatwater, flanked by lava flows and some gorgeous stands of aspen and willow,” Swiney describes.
 “For fall color in the area, it’s tough to do better than this area.
 I got to know it best on Wanderlust’s river canoe and kayak tours, enjoying the reflections of the aspen leaves in the waters of the Deschutes.
 The trail itself runs along the riverbank with great views of the forest, the falls, and the lava flow.”Another of Swiney’s favorite in the Three Sisters Wilderness is the Wickiup Plains area.
 “You start from the same trailhead as everyone else heading for the summit of South Sister, but walk west instead of north out into a far less-traveled section of the forest.
 A handful of trails converge around Wickiup Plains, providing options for a loop around Kaleetan Butte, a long but gradual approach to Moraine Lake, or even just a hike to and from LeConte Crater with sweeping views of South Sister before you.
 It’s a great place to be in the fall when the days turn cooler and the snow starts returning to the high volcanic peaks.”

 Why go: Fall color, mountain views, volcanic features

 Good for: All ages, natural history